jasebell/RPIMotion/README.md

 This Python script detects motion from the PIR and sends an SMS text message via the TextLocal service (in the UK) using their HTTP based API.

-## Coming Soon….
+## motion2gmail.py

-Motion triggering to send an email via a GMail account.
+Based on the same concept as the SMS motion detection this will send an email to your Gmail account.
+You need to set the username, password in the sendEmail() method.
+Also be careful not to send too many emails out from your Pi, you don't want to upset Google.